Feminine beauty ideal: Mass media

-An online space such as Instagram that is based on interactions through pictures creates a focus on one's physical appearance.
+Online platforms that focus on interactions through image-sharing and visual content, such as Instagram, tend to emphasize physical appearance and aesthetics.
 According to evidence gathered from a study focusing on general Instagram use in young women, researchers suggest Instagram usage was positively correlated with women's self-objectification.
 This same study also considered the effect of Instagram on the internalization of the Western beauty ideal for women, and the evidence gathered in the study agrees with the idea that Instagram use encourages women to internalize the societal beauty ideal of Western culture.
 Because users have the opportunity to shape and edit their photographs before sharing them, they can force them to adhere to the beauty ideal.
 Viewing these carefully selected pictures shows the extent to which women internalize the Western beauty ideal.
 In addition to researching the effects of general Instagram use, the study also researched the effects of "fitspiration" Instagram pages on young women's body image.
 "Fitspiration" pages aim to motivate the viewer through images of healthy eating and exercising.
 Although these pages aim to be a positive way to promote a healthy lifestyle, they are also appearance-based and contain images of toned and skinny women.
 According to the study, there is a positive correlation to young women's viewing "fitspiration" pages and a negative body image.

 A case study conducted about Instagram use and the Western feminine beauty ideal focused on the specific account @effyourbeautystandards, a body-positive Instagram page created by feminist plus-size model Tess Holliday.
 Through her page, Holliday instructed women to share pictures of themselves on Instagram with the hashtag #effyourbeautystandards.
 Images posted with this hashtag would be selected by the account administrators and posted to the @effyourbeauutystandards page.
 The evidence gathered in this case study suggested that while these selected pictures attempt to take an intersectional approach to the content women view on social media, they may still have an effect on how women view their bodies.

-Social media such as Snapchat, Instagram, and TikTok may promote unrealistic beauty standards for women and teenage girls for various reasons.
+Social media platforms such as Snapchat, Instagram, and TikTok may promote unrealistic beauty standards for women and teenage girls for various reasons.
 A large part of this may be due to the use of photoshop and heavy filters that change one's facial structure and features.
 When there is such a large influx of content catered to achieving a certain beauty standard it can leave many feel dissatisfied with their own.